iamgroot42/personal-website-2/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a postdoctoral fellow at [Northeastern University](https://www.northeastern.edu/), supervised by [Alina Oprea](https://www.khoury.northeastern.edu/home/alina/).
 I obtained my PhD from [University of Virginia](https://www.virginia.edu/), where I was extremely fortunate to be advised by Professor [David Evans](http://www.cs.virginia.edu/~evans/).
-My primary area of research is privacy/security in machine learning at a broad level, with fine-grained topics exploring membership inference, user inference, and LLM-related vulnerabilities.
+I study the privacy and security challenges of machine learning models: both as targets of attacks and as amplifiers of risk.
+My work explores how models can be exploited and how they transform the security landscape of systems that use them, with recent emphasis on LLMs